Practical Considerations for the Investment Income Rules for Private Companies

 Landco generates investment income of $100,000 per year.
 The shares of Landco are owned by a discretionary family trust.
 The parent's son is a beneficiary of the trust.

 Son operates an IT consulting corporation.
 Unlike the inter-generational example above, Son is the sole shareholder of the "Consultco", and the parents do not own any shares of Consultco.
 However, because Son is a beneficiary of the trust, Landco and Consultco are associated, even though Consultco is a completely independent business in which the parents have no involvement.
-The combination of the taxable capital of Landco and its investment income will cause Consultco's small business limit to be reduced to nil.
-Consequently, the Consultco's relatively modest net income of $125,000 will be subject to the higher corporate tax rate of 27% instead of the small business rate.
+The greater of the two reductions, taxable capital of Landco or its investment income, will cause Consultco's small business limit to be reduced (i.e. the taxable capital and investment income reductions are not cumulative).
+In this case, both reductions are equal to $250,000.
+Consequently, the Consultco's small business limit would be reduced from $500,000 to $250,000.

 A Time to Re-examine Corporate Structures

 Often, the pitfalls resulting from the investment income rules, and the erosion of profits that follow, may be avoided.
 While a powerful planning tool, discretionary family trusts may cause corporations to be associated inadvertently, as exemplified above.
 The solution is not to say that trusts should not be used, but rather they should be drafted and organized with a view to these new rules.
 The strategies for business succession to family members should also be considered.
 Historical estate freezes should be reviewed to determine if the structure of the shareholdings will trigger a needless loss of family wealth.

 It is unclear whether the Canadian government truly intended or even foresaw all of the negative ramifications of the new investment income rules.
 What is clear, however, is that business owners who are proactive and seek advice from knowledgeable professionals will find themselves better positioned in the long term.